 After growing out of its space in Chicago, Good Foods searched the region for a location that would accommodate their projected growth.
 They chose a 57,000 square foot building in the Village of Pleasant Prairie’s LakeView Corporate Park as the site of its new advanced food processing facility and headquarters.
 They invested approximately $5 million and immediately employed 50 people.

 Good Foods Group has thrived since relocating to Kenosha County.

 Since relocating to Kenosha County, Good Foods has continued its growth trajectory.
-The company has expanded its product offerings, added almost 200 employees, nearly doubled their production space with a 40,000 square foot addition and invested in numerous pieces of equipment.
+The company has expanded its product offerings, added approximately 400 employees, nearly doubled their production space with a 40,000 square foot addition and invested in numerous pieces of equipment.